-elliott burford is a colectivo futurist!
+elliott burford is a colectivo futurist

 You’re a child, and your aunt/uncle/evil twin asks the inevitable question – “What do you want to be when you grow up?”.
 I never knew.
 In fact, I don’t recall ever spending a single minute of my youth considering future career paths, corporate ladders or saving the world.
 I wasn’t a fireman or a doctor – I was just – me.
 As it turned out, I was much better with arts and language than math or physics – but I still find attractive the somewhat naïve idea of not limiting oneself to a label.